GMKR/mcp-imagegen/README.md

 # MCP Image Generator

 A Model Context Protocol (MCP) server for generating images using Together AI's image generation models.
 This MCP Server can be run locally or using an SSE endpoint.
-The MCP Image Generator requires a Together AI API key.
-You can get one by signing up at [Together AI](https://www.together.ai/).
+The MCP Image Generator required a provider, only "Replicate" and "Together" are supported currently.
+You need to set the `TOGETHER_API_KEY` or `REPLICATE_API_TOKEN` environment variables. and set the `PROVIDER` environment variable to "replicate" or "together"/

 ## SSE Endpoint (Docker environment)